 The history of the VW Puma begins in the 1960s in Brazil.
 At that time, there was a high demand for sports cars, but the import of expensive European cars was not affordable for many.
 That’s why a small Brazilian car manufacturer called Puma decided to develop its own sports car based on the reliable and affordable Volkswagen Beetle.

 Although the exact production figures are not known, it is estimated that around 22,000 units of the VW Puma were produced between 1970 and 1995.

 Although the Puma GT(E) is based on the Volkswagen Beetle and has the same engine and chassis, it is not an official Volkswagen model.

 Are you looking for a specific Volkswagen Puma GT(E) or any other rare classic vehicle?
 We offer sourcing services to assist you in locating the car of your dreams.
 Our team has an extensive network of contacts in Brazil.

 VW Puma GT(E) restoration

 In our own garage, we restore VW Pumas GT(E)´s to perfection.
 Our team will bring the fiberglass back to its original condition.
 Contact us today to discuss how we can assist you with restoring your Puma GT(E).

 Exporting classic cars from Brazil can be challenging due to complex logistics and bureaucratic procedures.
 Our team has extensive experience in exporting classic cars from Brazil like the Volkswagen Puma GT(E).

 Examples VW Puma GT(E) restorations

 Whether you are looking for a restored Puma GT(E) or any other fiberglass model such as a Miura car or Bianco car, we have the expertise and resources to successfully complete your restoration project.
-Below you can view some of our VW Puma restoration projects, both finished and in progress.
+Below you can view some of our VW Puma restoration and other fiber projects, both finished and in progress.